Academic Misconduct

 • The academic misconduct does not justify the severity of the offence.

-• You have severe extenuating circumstances which prevented you from making an informed decision on whether to submit the assessment and could not make the ACO aware of these during the meeting.
+• You have severe extenuating circumstances that prevented you from making an informed decision on whether to submit the assessment and could not make the ACO aware of these during the meeting.

 Contact Your Advice Service as soon as possible for more advice if you would like to appeal.
-We’ll need the outcome letter, meeting invitation and evidence files attached to the enquiry form; it would also be useful to know the ground(s) on which you intend to appeal.
+We’ll need the outcome letter, meeting invitation and evidence files attached to the enquiry form; it would also be useful to know the ground(s)for your appeal, if known.